monacocoin-net/monacoCoin-Core/README.md

 ```

-now wait full sync and if you have masternode use :
+Now wait for the full sync and if you have a masternode use :

 ```